stomaskov/L5-Swagger/README.md

 ==========

 This package is a fork of [DarkaOnLine/L5-Swagger](https://github.com/DarkaOnLine/L5-Swagger).
+It was created to allow multiple packages in Laravel installation to register API documentation.
+The generator will search for _"swagger"_ key in config of each package.

+Additional option is added - (bool) _enableGenerateDocs_ that when set to false will prevent documentation generation for the module and instead try to use pre-generated json file in /Docs folder of a package.

 Original package is a wrapper of [Swagger-php](https://github.com/zircote/swagger-php) and [swagger-ui](https://github.com/swagger-api/swagger-ui) adapted to work with Laravel 5.